-- A. The affairs of the Corporation shall be governed by the board of directors composed of at minimum four elected members, the four officers of the Corporation, who are Chairperson, Vice Chair, Secretary and Treasurer, and the immediate past Chairperson of the Corporation.
-The total number of board members shall be at minimum 9 and at maximum 15. - B. The board of directors shall be composed of individuals representing a broad spectrum of the membership.
-Key subpopulations such as emergency shelter, transitional housing, veterans, permanent housing, victims of domestic violence, and "street homeless" should be represented.
-Every effort will be made to include at least one individual with the experience of homelessness on the board of directors. - C. The board of directors shall have the power and duty to establish policy, adopt budgets and other powers and duties necessary or appropriate for the administrative affairs of the Corporation.
+- A. The affairs of the Corporation shall be governed by the Board of Directors composed of at minimum four elected members, the four officers of the Corporation, who are Chairperson, Vice Chair, Secretary and Treasurer, and the immediate past Chairperson of the Corporation.
+The total number of board members shall be at minimum 9 and at maximum 15. - B. The Board of Directors shall be composed of individuals representing a broad spectrum of the membership.
+Key subpopulations such as emergency shelter, transitional housing, veterans, permanent housing, victim service providers, victims of domestic violence, and "street homeless" should be represented.
+Every effort will be made to include at least one individual with the experience of homelessness on the Board of Directors. - C. The Board of Directors shall have the power and duty to establish policy, adopt budgets and other powers and duties necessary or appropriate for the administrative affairs of the Corporation.
 The directors may do all such acts as are not by law, Articles of Incorporation, or by-laws directed to be done by the entire membership.